kcliu/ezbot/README.md

 ezbot
 =====

-hubot for hipcaht in EZTABLE
+hubot for hipchat in EZTABLE

 ### write your own feature

-put your script under `CWD/scripts`
+put your script under `scripts/`

 ### Deploy